-Ground level ozone Impaired immune system; breathing disorders, cardiovascular effects, some reproductive and development effects Reduced plant growth; increased plant susceptibility to stress Reduced plant biomass and net primary productivity; altered climate regulation through carbon sequestration Heavy metals from transport, energy production, industrial sources, contaminated sites, extractives industry Neurological development, harmful effects on the nervous, digestive and immune systems, lungs and kidneys Toxicity build-up in food chains Reduction of available food due to contamination Benzene - use of benzene- containing petroleum products including motor fuels and solvents Range of acute and long term adverse health effects and diseases, including cancer and aplastic anaemia High acute toxic effect on aquatic life.
+Ground level ozone Impaired immune system; breathing disorders, cardiovascular effects, some reproductive and development effects 16 Reduced plant growth; increased plant susceptibility to stress Reduced plant biomass and net primary productivity; altered climate regulation through carbon sequestration Heavy metals from transport, energy production, industrial sources, contaminated sites, extractives industry Neurological development, harmful effects on the nervous, digestive and immune systems, lungs and kidneys 17 Toxicity build-up in food chains Reduction of available food due to contamination Benzene - use of benzene- containing petroleum products including motor fuels and solvents Range of acute and long term adverse health effects and diseases, including cancer and aplastic anaemia 18 High acute toxic effect on aquatic life.
 Long-term effects on marine life can mean shortened lifespan, reproductive problems, lower fertility and changes in appearance or behaviour.
-Damage to plants Potential reduction of plant biomass, long term reduction of marine populations in polluted areas
+Damage to plants 19 Potential reduction of plant biomass, long term reduction of marine populations in polluted areas

-The main sources of outdoor air pollution are emissions from coal burning for power and heat, transport, industrial furnaces, brick kilns, and waste incinerators, including waste to energy, gasification, pyrolysis and co-incineration in cement kilns (Figure 2).
-Chemicals in products including lead, mercury, many plastics and others are examples of commonly burned materials in incinerators and for energy production that contributes to urban air pollution.
-Using plastic waste for energy, refuse-derived fuel or co-incineration in cement kilns and other industrial burners contributes to the toxicity of our environment and human health on a global scale.
-Additional key sources of air pollution include industrial operations: and home heating using biomass or coal.
+The main sources of outdoor air pollution are emissions from coal burning for power and heat, transport, industrial furnaces, brick kilns, and waste incinerators (Figure 2).
 Other important sources include wildfires and burning of peatlands that generate haze (Box 1), sand and dust storms, desertification and other forms of ecosystem degradation, including deforestation and wetland drainage.
-Particulate matter ( $PM{2.5}$ and $PM{10}$ ) affects more people than any other air pollutant.
-Over the years for which data exist, $PM{2.5}$ has remained largely constant despite efforts to tackle the problem; $PM{10}$ however has been decreasing in some cities across the
+Particulate matter ($PM{2.5}$ and PM{10}) affects more people than any other air pollutant.
+Over the years for which data exist, $PM{2.5}$ has remained largely constant despite efforts to tackle the problem; PM{10} however has been decreasing in some cities across the world.